[image ALT: Much of my site will be useless to you if you\'ve got the images turned off!]

 (4/5/05: complete, except for several dozen remaining images) ]

-Vahan M. Kurkjian's History of Armenia is no doubt the most comprehensive available English-language history of that country in the public domain (in 2005 when I put it online); it is thus, despite its flaws, an essential work for understanding the history of the Near East — and has the further virtue of presenting a patriotic Armenian viewpoint, sometimes differing sharply from Roman and Greek views which by default have become reflexive in Western Europe.
+Vahan M. Kurkjian's History of Armenia is no doubt the most comprehensive available English-language history of that country in the public domain (in 2005 when I put it online); it is thus, despite serious flaws, an essential work for understanding the history of the Near East — and has the further virtue of presenting a patriotic Armenian viewpoint, sometimes differing sharply from Roman and Greek views which, sometimes by default, have become reflexive in Western Europe.